|Medium||Serigraph on paper|

 |Colour||Printed in 35 colours|

 Born on 26 March, 1934 in a small village named Valod of Gujarat.
-He is a renowned figurative artist from Baroda School.
-The emotions of folk and tribal art of India are or...
+He was a renowned figurative artist from Baroda School.
+The emotions of folk and tribal art of India are o...
 Read more

 Limited Edition Serigraph printed in 35 colours on archival paper.
 This serigraph was published in an edition size of 100.
 This item will be shipped unframed, in a roll.
 The paper size is 30 x 22 inches, Image size is 29 x 18 inches.
 The print is signed by the artist and comes with a certificate of authenticity.